 Dr. Carlos Esquivel is the Chief of the Division of Abdominal Transplantation and the Director of the Fellowship Program.
-Other members of the transplant surgical faculty are Dr. Stephan Busque, Dr. Waldo Concepcion, Dr. C. Andrew Bonham, Dr. Marc Melcher and Dr. Amy Gallo.
+Other members of the transplant surgical faculty are Dr. Stephan Busque, Dr. Waldo Concepcion, Dr. C. Andrew Bonham, Dr. Marc Melcher, Dr. Amy Gallo and Dr. Thomas Pham.

 The clinical responsibilities of the Transplant Fellow include participating in the evaluation of all potential recipients and live donors.
 The Fellow will be called upon to meet with new patients usually with the attending surgeon and physician to discuss the proposed surgery and long-term process of transplantation.
 The Fellows take an active role in assessing transplant candidates at the weekly transplant evaluation meetings.
 During these meetings the difficult decisions regarding candidacy and pre-operative work-up are discussed.

 Fellows are expected to manage transplant recipient care with the help of a multidisciplinary team, which consists of transplant fellows, surgical residents, medical colleagues, transplant nurse coordinators, social workers and dieticians.
 Orders and decisions about immunosuppression are made by surgeons in concert with medical colleagues.